perticascatalin/Learning/DPML/mcsp.md

 Music is an art form which has been constanly developing for centuries now.
 We often listen to music to enhance or change our mood and therefore we can consider it as the most accessible form of art in our everyday lives.
 Disregarding the more experimental type of music, one can notice that although an art form, music has a bit of a rigid structure and adheres to certain rules in order to make it pleasant to the human ear.
 However, what was considered acceptable/pleasant music varied greatly across different periods, cultures, trends and genres in music - Howard Goodall explains this very well in [M0], a documentary about the general mechanisms underlying music.
 Even so, it is generally agreed upon that music has a mathematical structure at its basis.

 The purpose of this study is to explore the fundamentals of music and its mathematical structures in order to get an idea on how to leverage constraint programing in the process of fitting musical themes together.
 A very good example of this idea will be showcased later on in Section 3.2, where I take a brief look into how classical music canons are constructed.
 I believe that canons show some potential to be modelled as constraint satisfaction problems as long as we are able to encode the rules of harmonization into constraints.
-Additionally, we are required to have the musical themes available (as a string of notes for instance).
+Additionally, we are required to have the musical themes available (as a sequence of notes for instance).
 Then the task is to find the right overlaps of musical themes such that the notes played at the same time (belonging to different themes) are in harmony at each step.

+**TODO: Shoud revise because lacks development wrt. the abstract**

 A similar idea is tackled for the structure of a rock song in section 4.6.

 ## 2. Music Theory Background